 Hot Dogs with Kimchi Relish and Shredded Radish

 - 1/2 cup kimchi thinly sliced or chopped

 - 4 hot dogs

-- 4 hot dog rolls; toasted
+- 4 hot dog buns or rolls toasted or warmed

-- Korean white radish banchan* (optional)
+- Korean white radish banchan* optional

 - Diced green onions for garnish